Topological Materials Discovery from Crystal Symmetry: Introduction

 \section{Introduction}

-Nearly 15 years have passed since the first theoretical predictions of the quantum spin Hall (QSH) effect~\cite{CharlieTI,KaneMeleZ2,AndreiTI} in what are now known as 2D topological insulators (TIs).
+Nearly 15 years have passed since the first theoretical predictions of the quantum spin Hall effect~\cite{CharlieTI,KaneMeleZ2,AndreiTI} in what are now known as 2D topological insulators (TIs).
 TIs, as well as topological semimetals (TSMs), are unique solid-state systems that exhibit robust boundary states and quantized bulk response coefficients as a consequence of their electronic wavefunctions.
 Because topological boundary states survive under moderate disorder and frequently exhibit spin polarization and spin-momentum locking, topological materials represent a promising possible venue for storing and manipulating quantum information~\cite{Kitaev1,Kitaev2,FuKaneSC}, and realizing coherent spin transport~\cite{TISpintronic1,TISpintronic2,TISpintronicReview} and high-efficiency catalysis~\cite{ClaudiaWeylCatalysis,ClaudiaChiralCatalysis,OtherChiralCatalysis}.
 Since the discovery of the first TIs, a large number of both insulating and (semi)metallic topological phases have been predicted, characterized, and measured in experimentally accessible chemical compounds.
 This unprecedented pace of topological materials discovery has been driven by several major factors.
-From a theoretical perspective, the discovery of novel topological phases has been facilitated by the rapid development of band-theoretic topological invariants and the rediscovery and application of crystalline symmetry and group theory.
-However, it is equally important to attribute the growth of topological condensed-matter physics to the major advances in cloud storage and large-scale computing that have enabled high-throughput calculations, and to dramatic improvements in network bandwidth and digital communication that have enabled close collaboration between international teams of theorists and experimentalists.
+From a theoretical perspective, the discovery of novel topological phases has been facilitated by the rapid development of topological invariants computable from band structures, and from the rediscovery and application of crystalline symmetry and group theory.
+The growth of topological condensed matter physics can also be attributed to the major advances in cloud storage and large-scale computing that have enabled high-throughput calculations, and to dramatic improvements in network bandwidth and digital communication that have enabled close collaboration between international teams of theorists and experimentalists.